NeutrinoCodes/Neutrino/Docs/neutrino_doc.md

   - the loop() function, implementing code continuously run in a loop
   - the terminate() function, implementing code run only once at the end of the program.
+  - several OpenGL *vertex shaders*, implemented in various \*.vert files.
+  - several OpenGL *fragment shaders*, implemented in various \*.frag files.

+The vertex and fragment shaders are OpenGL programs written in the [GLSL language](https://en.wikipedia.org/wiki/OpenGL_Shading_Language).
+Both those OpenGL programs are used by the GPU to render the 3D animated GUI.

 A Neutrino user is not supposed to need to modify the core level functions, if not in order to extend its basic functionalities, in order to solve their problem of